eguomin/microImageLib/README.md

 spimFusion -h
 ```

-Users can also download [a test dataset with a few example scripts](https://www.dropbox.com/sh/czn4kwzwcgy0s3x/AADipfEsUSwuCsEBg8P7wc4_a?dl=0).
+Users can also download a test dataset with a few example scripts in the latest [diSPIMFusion.zip: diSPIMFusion/cudaLib](https://github.com/eguomin/diSPIMFusion/releases).
 The example scripts are a group of *cmd* or *shell* commands that invoke the binary applications with configurations for the test dataset.
 To run the scripts, users need to open the command terminal and get to the directory of the scripts, i.e., the folder `./cudaLib`.

 1) For Windows PC, run any of the `cmd_xx.bat` scripts, e.g.
     ```posh